celo-org/celo-composer/README.md

 	- Solidity exploit series (Gamefiy this section, where learners fix smart contract issue with tips given)
 	- Assignments (In view)
 - **More Yarn Commands**
+- **More React Hooks**
+- **Tools & Resources Help/Docs**
+	- Hardhat
+	- Solidity
+	- Nextjs
 - **Comprehensive Documentation using Gitbook 📚**
 - **Youtube Videos 🎥**
 - **Talks 🎙**

+<h2> Bias 🙈</h2>
+Solidity, Node.js, and React are technologies that I have experience with, so they will be a large part of the earlier work.
+I would appreciate any contributions that would help flutter or React Native develop and support more mobile applications.

 </div>